FailAcademy/learning/adp-london/_daily/_quotes.md

 - From the Queen of Spain's Beard episode of Blackadder.

-If you don't think carefully, you might believe that programming is just typing statements in a programming language.
+"If you don't think carefully, you might believe that programming is just typing statements in a programming language."
 - W. Cunningham